 Assistant Director of Employer Services Casey coordinates Career Day, Teacher Recruitment Day, Engineering Career Day, and Pharmacy Recruitment Day, and local, part-time employment opportunities through the Job Location and Development program.
 She serves as the liaison between the Career Center and the School of Education, and teaches a section of Career and Life Planning.
 Casey serves as a supervisor to the JLD Graduate Assistant.

-Recruiting Coordinator -- Amanda is responsible for employer activities and a variety of services to students and employers that include on-campus interviews, information sessions, and job posting's for both full-time positions and internships.
-Amanda supervises the InterNet program which assists students with the Internship/ Co-op search process.
+Recruiting Coordinator -- Christy is responsible for employer activities and a variety of services to students and employers that include on-campus interviews, information sessions, and job posting's for both full-time positions and internships.
+Christy supervises the InterNet program which assists students with the Internship/ Co-op search process.
 She is also the Career Center liaison with faculty and administrators to publicize career opportunities for students via e-mail or other marketing avenues.
-Amanda corresponds with potential employers, collects employer information, and coordinates the employer literature library.
+Christy corresponds with potential employers, collects employer information, and coordinates the employer literature library.
 She is responsible for scheduling and planning the daily operations of the on-campus interview program.
-Amanda also manages the Career Center webpage and all social media for The Career Center.
+Christy also manages the Career Center webpage and all social media for The Career Center.

-For more information about on-campus recruiting, internships, or webpage information contact Amanda at 662-915-7174 or email@example.com.
+For more information about on-campus recruiting, internships, or webpage information contact Christy at 662-915-7174 or email@example.com.

 Each spring, the Career Center selects a group of student leaders to serve as Peer Career Educators.
 These Peers provide clerical support for the front office and are trained to assist students with resumes, cover letters, and general job search issues.
 They also make career-related presentations on campus and assist with special events.